 - Factors I, II, V, VII, VIII, IX and X

-One of the main functions of the liver is to produce proteins secreted into the blood.
+One of the main functions of the liver is to produce proteins secreted in the blood.
 Plasma proteins are made up of many known proteins, including albumin, fibrinogens, and apolipoproteins.
-Factors involved in hemostasis and fibrinolysis, including clotting factors, antitrypsin and plasminogen, are secreted into the blood, as well as transport proteins such as transferrin and retinol binding protein.
+Factors involved in hemostasis and fibrinolysis including coagulation factors, antitrypsin and plasminogen, are secreted into the blood, as well as transport proteins such as transferrin and retinol binding protein.
 Examples of plasma proteins include APOB, APOA1, FGG, C2, KNG1 and FGA.

 According to the American College of Sports Medicine (ACSM) and the American Dietetic Association (ADA), protein requirements increase slightly in very active people:

-For endurance athletes, protein requirements are 1,2 to 1,4 g per kg of bodyweight per day, while those for endurance sports and muscle building can be as high as 1,6 1,7 g per kg of bodyweight per day.
+For endurance athletes, protein requirements are 1,2-1,4g per kg of bodyweight per day, while those for resistance sports and muscle building can be as high as 1,6 at 1,7 g per kg of body weight per day.

-These recommended protein intakes can generally be provided only through food, without the use of protein or amino acid supplements, if energy consumption is sufficient to maintain body weight.
+These recommended protein intakes can generally be provided through diet alone, without the use of protein or amino acid supplements, if energy consumption is sufficient to maintain body weight.

-ACSM and ADA also claim that quality protein consumed after exercise will provide amino acids for building and repairing muscle tissue.
+The ACSM and ADA also claim that quality protein eaten after exercise will provide amino acids for building and repairing muscle tissue.